mercadopago/devsite-docs/guides/online-payments/checkout-api/receiving-payment-by-pix.en.md

-----[mlb]----
 [TXTSNIPPET][/guides/snippets/test-integration/pix-intro]

 After registering the Pix key, follow the documentation to perform the integration or, if you prefer, [see on Github](https://github.com/mercadopago/pix-payment-sample) for examples of how to add Pix payments by integrating with Checkout Transparente.

 ## Configure a payment with Pix

-After [capturing the data for payment](#bookmark_data_capture_for_payment) in the form, to start getting Pix payments you will need to dend the buyer's email address, document type and number, method of payment and amount.
+After [capturing the data for payment](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/other-payment-ways#bookmark_data_capture_for_payment), in the form, to start getting Pix payments you will need to send the buyer's email address, document type and number, method of payment and amount.

 [[[
 ```php